How to Spend the Perfect 1 Day in Florence, Italy

 I have to ask…

-Are you excited for your trip to Florence?
-If so, what are you most looking forward to seeing, or doing, in Florence?
+What are you most looking forward to seeing, or doing, in Florence?
 Let me know in the comments!😊